Jurickson Profar Player Props: Rockies vs. Reds

 Reds Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Reds pitching staff ranks 14th in the league.
+- The Reds pitching staff ranks 15th in the league with a collective 8.7 strikeouts per nine innings.

-- The Reds' 4.87 team ERA ranks 27th among all league pitching staffs.
+- The Reds have a 4.89 team ERA that ranks 27th among all league pitching staffs.

-- Lively gets the start for the Reds, his seventh of the season.
-He is 4-4 with a 4.07 ERA and 41 strikeouts through 42 2/3 innings pitched.
+- The Reds are sending Abbott (3-0) to make his fourth start of the season.
+He is 3-0 with a .00 ERA and 12 strikeouts through 17 2/3 innings pitched.

-- In his last outing on Thursday against the Kansas City Royals, the right-hander tossed 5 2/3 innings, allowing two earned runs while surrendering 10 hits.
+- In his most recent time out on Saturday against the Houston Astros, the lefty went six scoreless innings while surrendering four hits.

-- The 31-year-old has an ERA of 4.07, with 8.8 strikeouts per nine innings, in eight games this season.
-Opponents are batting .255 against him.
+- The 24-year-old has amassed a .00 ERA and 6.1 strikeouts per nine innings across three games this season, while giving up a batting average of .161 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.